Regulatory Information

 California Regulatory Information for Consumers

-Under new California guidelines signed into law in January 2009, any manufacturer or marketer of “small cans” of refrigerant must be certified by CARB in order to sell the product in the state.
-The certification requirements include compliant containers with self-sealing valves, new consumer usage instructions, and an approved used can deposit and recycling program.
+California has its own rules and regulations for manufacturing and selling “small cans” of refrigerant in the state.
+As a consumer, it’s important that you’re aware of these regulations and how a vehicle A/C system recharge works so that you remain compliant with the law .
+Under California guidelines signed into law in January 2009, any manufacturer or marketer of “small cans” of refrigerant must be certified by the California Air Resources Board (CARB) to sell the product in the state.
+The certification requirements included compliant containers with self-sealing valves, new consumer usage instructions, and an approved used can deposit and recycling program.

 The Basics: Helpful Hints and Tips for Recharging